-Interest rate swaps with notional amounts totaling \$30 million at December 31, 2022 were designed as a cash flow hedge for subordinated debt.
-Under the swap arrangement, the Company will pay a fixed interest rate of 2.50% and receive a variable interest rate based on three-month LIBOR plus a weighted average margin of 1.83%.
-Effective June 30, 2023, in accordance with the swap agreement and the Adjustable Interest Rate (LIBOR) Act of 2021, LIBOR will be replaced with SOFR (secured overnight financing rate) as the interest rate index.
+Interest rate swaps with notional amounts totaling 30 million at December 31, 2022 were designed as a cash flow hedge subordinated debt.
+Under the swap arrangement, the Company will pay a fixed interest rate 2.50% and receive a variable inflerest rate based on three-month LIBOR plus a weighted average margin 1.83%.
+Effective June 30, 2023, in accordance the swap agreement and the Adjustable Interest Rate (LIBOR) Act of 2021, LIBOR with the replaced with SOFR (securise fit financing rate) as the interest rate index.

-For derivatives designated and that qualify as cash flow hedges of interest rate risk, the gain or loss on the derivative is recorded in accumulated other comprehensive income ("AOCI") and subsequently reclassified into interest expense in the same period(s) during which the hedged transaction affects earnings.
-Amounts reported in accumulated other comprehensive income related to derivatives will be reclassified to interest expense as interest payments are made on the Company's variable-rate subordinated debt.
+For derivatives designated and that qualify as cash flow hedges of interest rate risk, the gain or loss on the derivative is incometable under the comprehensive income ("AOCI") and subsequently reclassified into interest expense in the same paring(s) hich the hedged transaction affects earnings.
+Amounts reported in accumulated other comprehensive income related the rivatives will be reclassified to interest expense as interest payments are made on the Company's variable-rate subportionated.